IBM-ICP4D/cloud-pak-ocp-4/doc/vmware-create-sc-ocs.md

 Using steps found here: https://access.redhat.com/documentation/en-us/red_hat_openshift_container_storage/4.5/html/deploying_openshift_container_storage_on_vmware_vsphere/deploy-using-local-storage-devices-vmware.

 ## Pre-requisites
-The steps in this document assume you have 3 (dedicated) worker nodes in the cluster, each with:
-- 10 GB raw disk (for MON)
+The steps in this document assume you have 3 (dedicated) worker nodes in the cluster, each with one additional large raw disk (for Ceph).
-- Additional large raw disk (for Ceph).
 In the example below the disks are sized 200 GB

 ## Log in to OpenShift
 ```